opsdroid/connector-shell/README.md

 ```

 ## Disable Logging
-It's recommended to deactivate logging in your `configuration.yaml` file if you intend to use this connectori, just add the following in your configuration file:
+It's recommended to deactivate console logging in your `configuration.yaml` file if you intend to use this connector.

+Just add the following in your configuration file:

 ```yaml
 logging: